corth-lang/Corth/README.md

      // Otherwise, the stack values will be stored in local memory and loaded inside the structure.
      3 4 let x y in
        x y * x + y -
-     end puti
+     end
-     //
+     // Stack = { 10 }

 - `let` keyword stores stack items in local memory.
 The stored values can not be modified but can be read later.
-- When any `let` variable is called, it directly returns its value, unlike a `memory` variable which returns its address.
+- When any `let` variable is called, it directly returns its value; unlike a `memory` variable which returns its address.

+### Peek:

+     // The rightmost variable collects the newest item in the stack.
+So x = 3 and y = 4.
+     // From now on, x will be replaced with 3 and y will be replaced with 4.
+     3 4 peek x y in
+       x y * x + y -
+     end
+     // Stack = { 3, 4, 10 }

+- `peek` works very similar to `let`, except it does not pop the items from the stack.
+This allows it to directly load them from the stack instead of using the local memory.
+- When any `peek` variable is called, it directly returns its value; just like `let`.

 ### Static memory management: